Short member list:

 Voices of the 20th Century Archive and Research Group operates as an autonomous archive of social sciences within RDC.
 It contains the materials of qualitative research from the past 60 years that are especially important in the history of Hungarian sociology.
 Among its continuously growing collections there are materials from the research of issues related to Roma; interviews concerning the history of the Holocaust; interviews on the lifestyle of workers in the 1960s, conducted in the framework of a large-scale research project; the documents of school research, including children’s drawings from the 1970s; materials of social psychology research projects, etc. The digital repository of the archive is available here.
 Physical documents are kept in the Vera & Donald Blinken Open Society Archives.

-Centre for Energy Research (EK)
+HUN-REN Centre for Energy Research (ER)

 The Centre for Energy Research (EK, Hungarian Academy of Sciences Centre of Excellence) primarly performs research and development related to nuclear science and nuclear technologies.
 As such, it is also a centre of the Hungarian fusion research community and is strongly involved in the efforts of the European fusion research programme.
 The proper storage and management of the large amount of data obtained from fusion experiments requires considerable investment.
 Therefore, EK is interested in the investigation and development of scientific data repositories and extending its current data repository size.
 It is aiming at creating a data management system along the FAIR (findable, accessable, interoperable, reusable) data principle, e.g. by applying the metadata scheme used by the fusion community.
 This would facilitate a better collaboration with other research centers and would contribute to the efforts of the High Energy Physics/Fusion branch of RDA.

-The ELKH research institute network currently comprises 10 research centers, 5 research institutes, and around 150 additional supported research teams operating at universities and other public institutions, conducting basic and applied research, exploring the most varied disciplines of mathematics and natural sciences, life sciences, social sciences and the humanities.
+HUN-REN currently comprises 10 research centers, 5 research institutes, and around 150 additional supported research teams operating at universities and other public institutions, conducting basic and applied research, exploring the most varied disciplines of mathematics and natural sciences, life sciences, social sciences and the humanities.

 Eötvös Loránd University (ELTE)